Intrauterine Device (IUD) for Birth ControlSkip to the navigation

 The IUD is a highly effective method of birth control.

 - Most pregnancies that occur with IUD use happen because the IUD is pushed out of (expelled from) the uterus unnoticed.
-IUDs are most likely to come out in the first few months of IUD use, after being inserted just after childbirth, or in women who have not had a baby.
+IUDs are most likely to come out in the first few months of IUD use or after being inserted just after childbirth.

 Other advantages of the hormonal IUD